nxomimo/nxomimo.github.io/_portfolio/portfolio-1.md

 - **Harmonics**: Layered scaled harmonic overtones (2×, 4×, and 8× the base frequency) onto each note to mimic organ-like timbres.
 - **Dynamics**: Implemented exponential amplitude decay, giving each note a more natural, instrument-like sound profile.

+## Technical Specifications
 These features were integrated through custom Verilog modules, finite state machines, and careful timing analysis to ensure glitch-free audio.
-The final system demonstrated how low-level digital design can be used to replicate high-level musical expression in hardware.